Minor sisters killed in Noida building fire | Headlines

 Two sisters, aged 9 and 12, died in a fire that broke out on Monday in a five-storey building in Noida apparently due to a short circuit, police officials said.

-The blaze broke out around 5.30 am and was soon controlled by fire department officials who had rushed to the site under Phase 3 police station limits, Additional DCP (Central Noida) Ankur Aggarwal said.
+The blaze broke out around 5.30 am and was soon controlled by fire department officials who had rushed to the site under Phase 3 police station limits, Additional Deputy Commissioner of Police (Central Noida) Ankur Aggarwal said.

 The fire broke out in the ground floor of the building in Garhi Chaukhandi village, forcing evacuation of all residents, he said.